swiftlang/swift/docs/proposals/UnifiedFunctionSyntax.rst

   func g(b _: Int)  // argument name is 'b'; no parameter name

 The first function doesn't support keyword arguments; it is what an imported C or C++ function would use.
-The second function is likely to be fairly common, and is therefore less interesting: an argument name for its only parameter, but the parameter itself is no longer used within the function, and is presumably only kept around for backward compatibility.
+The second function supports a keyword argument (``b``), but the parameter is not named (and therefore cannot be used) within the body.
+The second form is fairly uncommon, and will presumably only to be used for backward compatibility.

 Method Names